Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 \subsubsection{Unbounded summands}

-We have stated the comparison theorem (\cref{thm:maxeig-main}) under the strict assumption that the maximum eigenvalue of each summand admits a uniform upper bound.
-There is an analogous probability inequality that allows us to contemplate unbounded summands.
+We stated the comparison theorem (Theorem~\ref{thm:maxeig-main}) under the strict assumption that the maximum eigenvalue of each summand admits a uniform upper bound.
+There is an analogous result that comprehends unbounded summands.

 \begin{corollary}[Comparison: Maximum eigenvalue, unbounded summands] Consider an independent family $(\mtx{W}_1, \dots, \mtx{W}_n)$ of random {self-adjoint} matrices with common dimension $d$ and with two finite moments.
-Define the real random variable
+Define

 Form the sum and its Gaussian proxy: